Juan Covington

-Juan Covington (born March 3, 1962) is an American serial killer responsible for at least five shootings in neighborhoods of Philadelphia, Pennsylvania from 1998 to 2005, three of which were fatal.
+Juan Edward Covington (born March 3, 1962) is an American serial killer responsible for at least five shootings in neighborhoods of Philadelphia, Pennsylvania, from 1998 to 2005, three of which were fatal.
 Motivated by delusions brought on from his paranoid schizophrenia, Covington was convicted and given three life terms which he is serving to this day.

 Early life

-Juan Covington was born on March 3, 1962, in Philadelphia's Logan neighborhood, one of two nearly identical brothers.
+Covington was born on March 3, 1962, in the Logan section of Philadelphia, one of two nearly identical brothers.
 His childhood was reportedly normal until 1990, when his father died.
 After that point, Covington frequently fell into depressive moods and began taking medication, but after a few years, he suddenly declared himself "cured".
 In contrast to his claims, he started exhibiting strange behavior, ranging from wearing military fatigues and patrolling around his neighborhood for unseen forces to refusing to bathe or wash himself.
 According to his family members, at one Christmas, he kept gazing at the decorated tree because he thought it was moving.
 Despite this, he was considered a mostly upstanding citizen who worked as a bus driver for SEPTA for around 18 years, before switching to hauling medical waste for local hospitals.
 According to neighbors, Covington was a quiet, yet easily offended man, but was otherwise considered fairly normal.